Air cargo forwarding

 Simply enter your dimensions and weight and get an instant estimate.
-You can also get live quotes directly on Freightos.
+You can also get live quotes directly on Freightos.com.

 Read more about calculating freight forwarder costs and fees.

-Air freight is a fairly fragmented field, with the top ten air forwarders dominating only 39% of the market.
+Air freight is a fairly fragmented field, with the top ten air freight companies and forwarders dominating only 39% of the market.

-The top air freight forwarders have remained ahead of the pack for years:
+The top air freight companies have remained ahead of the pack for years: